On trade mission to China, U.S. governors say please

 Delegation leader and Washington state Governor Christine Gregoire, whose state's top trade partner is China despite the long border it shares with Canada, said a controversial U.S. bill targeting China's currency had taken a back seat.

-"Actually, I am surprised that it didn't come up more in our conversation," she told Reuters on the sidelines of the second U.S.-China Governors Forum in Beijing.
+"Actually, I am surprised that it didn't come up more in our conversation," she told Reuters on the sidelines of the second U.S.-China Governors Dialogue in Beijing.

 Last week, the U.S. Senate approved a bill to pressure China to raise the value of its yuan against the dollar, which many U.S. lawmakers contend is undervalued by as much as 15 to 40 percent, giving Chinese companies a price advantage in international markets.

-The bill is sitting in the House of Representatives, where Speaker John Boehner, the top Republican in Congress, has called it "dangerous" because of its potential to start a trade war.
+The bill is sitting in the House of Representatives, where Speaker John Boehner, the top Republican in Congress, has called the legislation "dangerous" because of its potential to start a trade war.

 Beijing says the bill violates World Trade Organization rules and could spur a trade war that would jeopardize global economic recovery if it became law.